PromasterGuru/Maintenance-Tracker-App/README.md

-#Maintenance Tracker App
+# Maintenance Tracker App

 This is a web based application that allows Admin and clients to interact.
 Clients post their maintenance or repair requests while Admin approves or rejects them.

 # installation procedure.
-  a.
-Ensure you have **python 3.6.2**,**pip**, and **virtualenv** are installed on your local machine.
+  1. Ensure you have **python 3.6.2**,**pip**, and **virtualenv** are installed on your local machine.
-  b.
-Ensure you have Postman since it might bee needed to test the API
+  2. Ensure you have Postman since it might bee needed to test the API.
-  c.
-Clone the project to your local machine.
+  3. Clone the project to your local machine.
-  d.
-Navigate to the project folder.
+  4. Navigate to the project folder.
-  e.
-Create a virtual environment using `virtualenv venv` on your command line
+  5. Create a virtual environment using `virtualenv venv` on your command line.

     ```
     export SECRET="random_key"